FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_03_deployment.md

 ## 4. Kubectl patch

 1. kubectl patch directly updates specific parts of a resource without requiring you to manually edit a file or see the entire resource definition.
-It's particularly useful for making quick changes, like updating an environment variable in a pod or changing the number of replicas in a deployment.
+It's particularly useful for making quick changes, like updating an environment variable in a Pod or changing the number of replicas in a deployment.

 2. Automation Friendly: It's ideal for scripts and automation because you can specify the exact change in a single command line.